 - Provide a locally controlled resource that will benefit residents and businesses, not corrupt Illinois politicians;

-Why do we need fiber in our county?
+Why do we need fiber-optics in our county?

 A. Right now, we are paying a lot more than most other countries for poor service and slow speeds.
 The profits are also going to private companies out of state.
 There is a better, cheaper alternative.
 Quick explainer video: https://youtu.be/izYslyrm3oU

 Why a community-owned broadband network?

 A. Lack of competition driven by a few giant companies has lead to a monopoly.
 The existing companies refuse to compete and expand their networks.
-We propose a true free market approach through partnership with our own small business where we make the decisions and gain true fast, reliable service while keeping the profits.
+We propose a truly free-market approach through a partnership with our own small business where we make the decisions and gain true fast, reliable service while keeping the profits.
 Quick explainer video: https://youtu.be/jWcBftCOxEc

 Has this been done before in other counties?

 A. Yes!
 Over 190 other communities have successfully introduced cooperative fiber networks.
 Among these “Next Century Cities” are neighbors in Carbondale, Highland, Urbana, and Champagne, Illinois.
 See the full list here!

-Is community fiber working, and all that it promised, in areas where it has been implemented?
+Is community-owned fiber-optics working, and all that it promised, in areas where it has been implemented?

-A: Overwhelmingly it has successful, and more than often it has delivered what it has promised.
-However, it is not a piece of public infrastructure that is a “build it and they will come”.
+A: Overwhelmingly, it has succeeded, and more than often, it has delivered what it has promised.
+However, it is not a piece of public infrastructure that is a “build it, and they will come.”
 Community-fiber is a business.
-It has be accountable and self-sustaining.
-That means, it’s important to have a business plan, feasibility study, engineering study, conduct your market research, and have the right talent running it.
-Hundreds of communities have done it, whether it would be rural or urban and it has been successful, much like electricity has been for our country.
+It has been accountable and self-sustaining.
+That means it’s important to have a business plan, feasibility study, engineering study, conduct your market research and have the right talent running it.
+Hundreds of communities have done it, whether rural or urban, and it has been successful, much like electricity has been for our country.